Transport for NSW response to COVID-19 for the freight industry

 Testing results are expected to take up to 48 hours.

 We are reminding all operators to be conscious of the significantly increased health risk in Victoria, to please take extra care and ensure that you are vigilant in practising physical distancing, minimising contact and maintaining good hygiene practices to limit the spread of the Coronavirus.

 Operators are reminded that any worker who is feeling unwell or displaying any symptoms of COVID-19 should not attend work, should be tested immediately and must self-isolate while waiting for results.

 While all efforts are being made to ensure freight moves as efficiently as possible, operators are encouraged to plan ahead as some delays may be experienced and to factor this into fatigue management plans.

 Go to the Live Traffic website for the latest traffic information.

 NSW ports and airports remain open for freight imports and exports and Australian Border Force advice supports vessels and aircraft arriving in Australian ports, subject to meeting specified criteria.

-For further information on the requirements for air travel please refer to the Public Health (COVID-19 Air Transportation Quarantine) Order (No 2) 2020.
+For further information on the requirements for air travel, including maritime crew members travelling by air to NSW, please refer to the Public Health (COVID-19 Air Transportation Quarantine) Order (No 3) 2020.

 Public Health Orders